bryantjay/Portfolio/Korean Bakery Market Basket Analysis/overview.md

 ## Conclusion

-The insights gained from this MBA can help bakery owners and managers optimize their product offerings, design effective promotions, and understand customer preferences.
-The project demonstrates how Market Basket Analysis can be applied to small retail datasets for actionable business intelligence.
+The insights gained from this MBA help uncover how customers interact with different product categories, revealing valuable information about purchasing behavior.
+By identifying strong item pairings and high-potential bundle opportunities, bakery owners can better tailor their promotions, optimize inventory, and improve customer experience.
+This project demonstrates how Market Basket Analysis can offer actionable business intelligence, even for small-scale retail environments.

 ## Dependencies